jeromezero/panic/drafts/01-panic.md

 Daisy was the first to look away.
 She broke eye contact and crossed her arms under her breasts and she walked into the corner of the trailer, where she could look out the window.
 "You promised you'd take me to the fun house," she said, barely loud enough to be heard.

-Tank ignored crossed to the opposite corner and picked his phone off the floor.
+Tank ignored her.
+He picked his phone off the floor.

 Daisy rummaged through the cabinets while Tank shouted into his phone, "Hello!
 Can you hear me?
 Hello?
 The damn thing is broken.
 Great, Daisy.
 If you broke my phone, you fucking stupid bitch, I'll--"

 Daisy ripped the plastic away from a single-use syringe and lifted it over her head.
 She screamed and charged at Tank, taking him by surprise as she sank the needle into the flesh where the top of his shoulder met his neck.

-"Holy fuck," Tank dropped his phone and wrapped his arms around Daisy, pinning her arms to her sides.
-He lifted her up into the air and slammed her into the cabinets.
+"Holy fuck," Tank dropped his phone and lifted Daisy, pinning her arms to her sides.
+He slammed her into the cabinets.
 They fell together into a tangled heap on the floor.

 <!-- ACT THREE: Tank: You know how fucking dangerous that is?
 What the fuck did you hit me with?
 He's sweating and a little nauseous and really pumped up.
 Epinephrine.
 Adrenaline.
 Are you stupid? -->